credativ/plutono/docs/sources/panels/visualizations/text-panel.md

 The text panel lets you make information and description panels for your dashboards.

 In **Mode**, select whether you want to use markdown or HTML to style your text, then enter content in the box below.
-Grafana includes a title and paragraph to help you get started, or you can paste content in from another editor.
+Plutono includes a title and paragraph to help you get started, or you can paste content in from another editor.